 Conclusion

 The decade-long double-digit economic growth has definitely allowed People’s Republic of China to utilize financial, and the resulting technical, resources to evaluate its military prowess and transform its bulk force into a smaller, more efficient army.
 The world scenario following the 9-11 attacks and the consequent war on terrorism that acted as distraction to world superpowers, on the other hand, has provided China with an unprecedented opportunity to carry out a thorough modernization of its military force without having to care much about the associated international scrutiny and its possible impacts.
 China seems to have made proper use of these opportunities and has shown that it is capable to plan and then implement suitable strategies -- both in expansion and operation.
 Even though the PLA has achieved several milestones in due course of time, it still has some inherent defects, primarily its reliance on foreign technology, its inexperience in modern hi-tech warfare and its lagging behind in efficiency, as compared to its regional and international rivals, at the grass-root level.
 That said, PRC’s potential to rise to an even higher power echelon backed by its future growth in economy cannot be neglected.
-In any case, China still has a lot to achieve in order to get even close to the military prowess of the United States, and the process of its military modernization is unlikely to result to any major conflict with the potential to fuel a war.(2011).
+In any case, China still has a lot to achieve in order to get even close to the military prowess of the United States, and the process of its military modernization is unlikely to result to any major conflict with the potential to fuel a war.

+Works Cited

+(2011).
 ANNUAL REPORT TO CONGRESS: Military and Security Developments Involving the People's Republic of China.
 Washington, D.C.: Office of the Secretary of Defense.

 China's first aircraft carrier 'starts sea trials'.
 (2011, 08 10).
 BBC News.